threadi/downloadlist/readme.txt

 = 3.5.3 =
 * Load our own styles on frontend only if our block is used in actual page
 * Optimized Font Awesome styles regarding font-weight
 * Updated dependencies

+= 3.5.4 =
+* Added warning if PHP 8.0 or older is used
+* Compatibility with WordPress 6.7
+* Updated some styles in editor
+* Updated dependencies